Tuesday, June 20, 2023

 Magnetic hill Ladakh

-Magnetic Hill is a popular tourist attraction located near Leh in Ladakh, India.
-It is known for its fascinating optical illusion, which ma...
+Magnetic Hill is a popular tourist attraction located near Ladakh, India.
+It is known for its fascinating optical illusion which makes it...